4.30 Durham City’s local heritage will be conserved and enhanced for the cultural benefit and health and well-being of present and future generations.

 The effect of an application on the significance of a non-designated heritage asset should be taken into account in determining the application.
 In weighing applications that directly or indirectly affect non-designated heritage assets, a balanced judgement will be required having regard to the scale of any harm or loss and the significance of the heritage asset.

-Next section: Policy H1: Protection of the World Heritage Site
+Next section: Policy H1: Protection and Enhancement of the World Heritage Site